siantist/graph_mining/grakel/method_random_walk/max_entropy_notes.md

 To do: relate the weight matrix (and the stationary dist) with the Laplacian (?)
 $\Omega_{ij} = A_{ij} \frac{ e_i}{ \chi e_j}$ and $P_i^{\infty} = e_i^2$

+convergence of random walk depends on the gap between the first and second eigenvalues

 links:
 https://mathweb.ucsd.edu/~fan/research/cb/ch1.pdf